If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Self-criticism can lower your sense of self-esteem and your perceived ability to get the job done.
 Tuning out the negative feedback loop in your head might not be easy, but it's a crucial part of keeping your morale high.

-Therapist Paula Kirsch shared steps people can take to overcome self-criticism by reframing how they think about themselves.
+Therapist Paula Kirsch shared steps people can take to overcome self-criticism by reframing their self-image.
 She suggested paying attention to how you talk to yourself and practicing gratitude for your positive traits to shift how you think about yourself.
 "Failure is a snapshot of a skill that's still evolving," she concluded.

 Making mistakes is part of being human, especially when you're starting a new job.
 Having self-compassion is more important than perfection, and that's what a boss is looking for when searching for a valuable member of their team.